jdwapman/SmallSatSeparation/README.md

 constraints with the goal of evaluating the performance and computational complexity of the two optimization methods.

+To run this program, execute the SmallSatOptimiation.m file in MATLAB.

-E. Sin, M. Arcak, and A. Packard, ìSmall Satellite Constellation Separation using Linear Programming based Differential Drag Commands,î arXiv:1710.00104 [cs], Sep.
+E. Sin, M. Arcak, and A. Packard, ‚ÄúSmall Satellite Constellation Separation using Linear Programming based Differential Drag Commands,‚Äù arXiv:1710.00104 [cs], Sep.
 2017.